Gor Mahia F.C.: History

 The club was formally established on 17 February 1968 as a merger of Luo Union and Luo Sports Club (also known as Luo Stars) and won the national league at the first time of asking.
 Some of its original leaders were politicians Tom Mboya and Jaramogi Oginga Odinga.
-However the club was founded much earlier, in the 1915, and participated intermittently in local tournaments in Western Kenya.
+However, the club was founded much earlier, in 1915, and participated intermittently in local tournaments in Western Kenya.
 Various groups used this name at different times.

 The club plays its home games at the Nairobi City Stadium.
-Alternatively they also play their home games at the Moi International Sports Centre and the Nyayo National Stadium.
-It has been proposed that the club hosts some of its home matches at its alternate stadiums in its earlier days, the Kisumu County Stadium and the Mombasa Municipal Stadium.
+Alternatively, they also play at the Moi International Sports Centre and the Nyayo National Stadium.
+It has earlier hosted some matches at the Kisumu County Stadium and the Mombasa Municipal Stadium.

-The club won the Kenya National Football league in 1968, having been formally founded only in February of the same year.
+The club won the Kenya National Football League in 1968, having been formally founded only in February of the same year.
 In 1976, Gor Mahia won the national league unbeaten, and repeated the same feat 39 years later under the leadership of Frank Nuttall.

 Towards the end of the 2000s, Gor started bouncing back to fame steadily bringing Kenyan football fans back to the pitch and regularly filling sold-out stadiums.
 The club returned to silverware in 2008 when it won the KFF Cup after a thirteen-year drought of any major trophies.
 Gor proceeded to win the Kenya DSTV Super Cup against the year's defending champs, Mathare United before the beginning of the 2009 KPL season.

 On 26 October 2011 Gor Mahia in typically dominant fashion trounced Sofapaka to win the 2011 edition of the FKL Cup having dispatched their archrivals AFC Leopards 6 days earlier in a 20 October Heroes Day thriller.